 This course recognizes that teachers in many disciplines throughout the school curriculum have, for various reasons, not emphasized writing competencies in every class and have left this task primarily to the English staff.
-The course is designed to encourage teachers from a variety of disciplines to (1) develop and encourage curriculum-wide teacher support for emphasizing writing competencies in all classes, (2) develop materials that might assist teachers not specifically trained in English to help their students improve their written expression, (3) improve their own writing skills through a variety of writing endeavors and, (4) to generate ideas and policies that will enable both teachers and administrators in the schools to begin to implement writing reform across the curriculum without threatening teachers who have not had formal instruction in writing communication through response to drama.
-Objectives are to improve the oral reading skills and enjoyment of literature of the participants' own students.
+The course is designed to encourage teachers from a variety of disciplines to (1) develop and encourage curriculum-wide teacher support for emphasizing writing competencies in all classes, (2) develop materials that might assist teachers not specifically trained in English to help their students improve their written expression, (3) improve their own writing skills through a variety of writing endeavors and, (4) to generate ideas and policies that will enable both teachers and administrators in the schools to begin to implement writing reform across the curriculum without threatening teachers who have not had formal instruction in writing.